Oops, you forgot something.

 The words you entered did not match the given text.
 Please try again.

-Thank you, Vegas Pat.
+Thank you, Steve's Girl.

 Thank you for reminding us, Honu.
-Now I know what I'm going to watch tonight.

 In Jack's Blog

 Look What Made the ME-TV Screen Capture Quiz

 Mrs. Henderson lived in a different house.
 I don't know where it is located.
 We saw that house again in "When Does a War End?"
 (Season 10).
 It is where Yuhio Muromoto lived.
 McGarrett and the news reporter Joe Boyd stood in the driveway and talked.